MrSpaar/markdown_spa/doc/pages/extensions/tailwind.md

 The Tailwind extension allows you to use Tailwind CSS in your templates and markdown files.

-To add it to an existing project, run `markdown_spa add Tailwind`, there are two options:
+To add it to an existing project, run `markdown_spa add Tailwind`, there are two `config.ini` options:

 - `config_file`: The path to the Tailwind config file (relative to project root)
 - `input_file`: The path to the input CSS file (optional, relative to project root)